-Reese Witherspoon And Nicole Kidman Collaborate on Changing Hollywood
+Reese Witherspoon And Nicole Kidman Collaborate On Changing Hollywood

+“I’m passionate [about producing] because things have to change.
+We have to start seeing women as they really are on film.”

 Reese Witherspoon believes that women are being underestimated on the screen by only playing wives and girlfriends.
-Proving her point, there is a research conducted by USC Annenberg’s Media, Diversity, & Social Change Initiative showing that women play less than a third of speaking roles in the top films from 2007-14.
+Proving her point, there is a research project conducted by USC Annenberg’s Media, Diversity, & Social Change Initiative showing that women played less than a third of the speaking roles in the top films from 2007-2014.

 #BigLittleLies an Important Step for Women, Reese Witherspoon and Nicole Kidman Say https://t.co/eA6ipyqvkb pic.twitter.com/4d6fIILdxk